iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 9

-- Gently slide the first opening pick towards the top-left corner of your device to start loosening the adhesive.
+- Gently slide the first opening pick towards the top-left corner of the device to break free from the adhesive.

 Step 10

-- Warm up your iOpener and give it a cozy spot on the top edge of your device for a solid two minutes.
+- Warm up your iOpener and gently apply it to the top edge of the device for two minutes.

 Tools Used